A Japanese term which literally means “place of the way”

 - Two well-established Dojos in central Chelmsford.

-- Chelmsford Dojo – All adult training is conducted at two Chelmsford venues under Tim Shaw Sensei
+- Chelmsford Dojo – All adult training is conducted at a central Chelmsford venue under Tim Shaw Sensei

 - Great Waltham Dojo – A small club for Juniors held on a Sunday morning by Andy Stokes Sensei.